andregca/aws-iperf-instance/README.md

   - Fingerprint: keys/<region>-<keypair>.fingerprint
 - On subsequent runs, only verification occurs (no overwrite).
 - If the key exists on AWS, but you don't have a .pem locally, you need to delete the key on AWS and re-create it, or define a new name on config.yaml
+- It generates a ssh_config file in the script directory to facilitate ssh access to the linux instances

 ## Cleaning Up